Mathematical models for fake news: Modelling fake news

-The existence of bias here is important, for otherwise $\{F_t\}$ would merely represent noise, rather than deliberate misinformation.
-It is certainly the case that additional unbiased noise is a nuisance, delaying the process of discovering the truth, but it cannot ultimately drive the public away from discovering the truth.
+The existence of bias here is important, for otherwise $\{F_t\}$ would merely represent further noise, rather than deliberate misinformation.
+It is certainly the case that additional unbiased noise is a nuisance, delaying the process of discovering the truth; but it cannot ultimately drive the public away from discovering the truth.
+That said, in some circumstances there are advantages in merely delaying the process of truths being uncovered, in which case a release of an unbiased noise with ${\mathbb E}[F_t]=0$ would suffice, and one could describe this situation as representing a mild form of disinformation.
+Such a scenario, however, is in effect equivalent to manipulating the information flow rate $\sigma(t)$, and corresponds to the disinformation model proposed in Brody \& Law (2015).
 As regards the statistical dependency between $\{F_t\}$ and $X$, there are two situations that can arise: one in which no one knows the value of $X$, in which case $\{F_t\}$ should be independent of $X$, and one in which the value of $X$ is known to a small number of individuals who may wish to disseminate fake news, in which case $\{F_t\}$ may well be dependent on $X$.

 The idea that information-based models of the kind represented in (\ref{eq:1}) can be extended to model deliberate misspecifications of the truth has previously been envisaged (Brody \& Law 2015).
 The proposal there was that a malicious individual who wishes to manipulate the public can alter the value of the information flow rate $\sigma$.
 Hence the public would make their inferences based on a particular value of $\sigma$, whereas the actual value of $\sigma$ is in fact different, and as a consequence the public is misled.
 Such a scheme amounts to setting $F_t=\mu Xt$ for some $\mu$, which might arise in an election microstructure model described below in which the value of $X$ may be known to the candidate but not to the public, thus allowing the candidate to transmit $X$-dependent fake news.
 More generally, taking into account the randomness in the release time, one might consider a fake-news structure of the form $F_t=\mu X (t-\tau){\mathds 1}\{t>\tau\}$.
+Here ${\mathds 1}$ denotes the indicator function so that ${\mathds 1}\{A\}=1$ if $A$ is true and ${\mathds 1}\{A\}=0$ otherwise.
 This is equivalent to having the information process $\xi_t={\hat\sigma} X t + B_t$ with a random ${\hat \sigma}$, for which analytic expressions for the conditional probabilities can be obtained (Brody \& Law 2015).